deveshruttala/brainbloom-dementia/README.md

-# Cerify
+# BrainBloom

 **Gamify Cognitive Activities to Support Brain Health in Patients with Dementia**

 ## Overview

-Cerify is a mobile app designed to help dementia patients engage in simple, stimulating cognitive activities that support brain health.
-Inspired by platforms like Duolingo, Cerify offers a fun, game-like experience that exercises various cognitive functions while allowing caregivers to monitor user progress.
-With an easy-to-use interface, Cerify aims to provide meaningful engagement and cognitive support for individuals experiencing memory loss or focus issues.
+BrainBloom is a mobile app designed to help dementia patients engage in simple, stimulating cognitive activities that support brain health.
+Inspired by platforms like Duolingo, BrainBloom offers a fun, game-like experience that exercises various cognitive functions while allowing caregivers to monitor user progress.
+With an easy-to-use interface, BrainBloom aims to provide meaningful engagement and cognitive support for individuals experiencing memory loss or focus issues.

 ### Codefest 2025 Project